 One of the chief risks to small business profitability is workplace accident and injury.
 Owners should make employee and workplace safety a priority by taking steps to safeguard their business.

-The Hartford’s 2015 Small Business Success study found that just 29% of small business owners are concerned about their employees sustaining injuries at work, despite the fact that workplace accidents happen every day.
+The Hartford’s 2015 Small Business Success study found that just 29% of small business owners are concerned about their employees sustaining injuries at work, even though workplace accidents happen every day.
 A five-year analysis of Hartford’s claims data found that there is a 50% chance a small business will experience a claim within the next 10 years[ii].
 Can small business owners afford to ignore that probability?

 Creating a safety culture in your place of business is a way to help keep employees safe and motivated.
 Providing the tools necessary for them to do their jobs safely is a valuable benefit to your staff and shows them you care about their well-being.